 Add a personal touch in your ‘thank you’ email

-Adding a personal touch to this standard ‘thank you for booking’ email helps your brand to stand out among competitors and has the ability to make your future guests feel valued before they can even step through your hotel doors.
+Adding a personal touch to this standard ‘thank you for booking’ email helps your brand to stand out among competitors and has the ability to make your guests feel valued before they even step through your hotel doors.

 The same principle applies to the rest of the emails that follow after, such as an email reminder of their upcoming stay prior to the date.

 Again, including additional information relevant to their upcoming stay such as the local weather forecast, guide to the area and a highlight of any festive celebrations during this stage contributes highly to improving the guest experience.

 All those email engagements is a build-up to this stage where the real experience comes into play.